Canelo Alvarez v Terence Crawford: Start time, full card, purses and why Dana White and Netflix are involved | The National

 Despite all that success, he has his critics.
 He was widely considered to have been gifted a draw in a controversial first bout with Gennady Golovkin and was caught doping ahead of the rematch, which he won via a contentious split decision.

-Crawford, 38, is also a four-division world champion who did the majority of his best work at light welterweight and welterweight, becoming undisputed champion in both weight classes.
+Crawford, 38, is also a four-division world champion who did the majority of his best work at light welterweight and welterweight, becoming undisputed champion in both divisions.

 He was frozen out and forced to wait years for a defining bout against Errol Spence.
 When it finally arrived, he wiped the floor with Spence to underline his all-time great pedigree.